grandrea/crosslinking-ms-tutorial/README.md

 ### From raw data to crosslinks
 Open xiSEARCH.

-In the files tab, load peak files (recal*.mgf files) and sequence files and select an output name.
+In the files tab, load peak files (recal*.mgf files) and sequence file (complex.fasta) and select an output name.

 In the settings tab, tick on "multiple crosslinkers" and select SDA and non-covalent, deselect BS3.
 Why is that? [citation](https://pubs.acs.org/doi/epdf/10.1021/acs.analchem.8b04037)